Diagnosis

 Lab tests

 • 24-hour urine test.
-In this test, you collect a urine sample every time you urinate during a 24-hour period.
-Ask for written instructions about how to store, label and return the samples.
+In this test, you collect a urine sample every time you urinate over 24 hours.
+Ask for written directions about how to store, label and return the samples.

 • Blood test.
-A specialist will draw blood to be tested in the lab.
+A healthcare professional takes a sample of blood to be tested in the lab.

 Imaging tests

-If the lab test results suggest the presence of a pheochromocytoma or paraganglioma, your health care provider will likely order one or more imaging tests to find a possible tumor.
+If the lab test results find signs of a pheochromocytoma, imaging tests are needed.
+Your healthcare professional likely will order one or more of these tests to find out if you have a tumor.
 These tests may include:

-• MRI, which uses radio waves and a magnetic field to produce detailed images
+• MRI, which uses radio waves and a magnetic field to make detailed images.

-• M-iodobenzylguanidine (MIBG) imaging, a scanning technology that can detect tiny amounts of an injected radioactive compound taken up by pheochromocytomas or paragangliomas
+• M-iodobenzylguanidine (MIBG) imaging, a scan that can detect tiny amounts of an injected radioactive compound.
+The compound is taken up by pheochromocytomas.

-• Positron emission tomography (PET), a scanning technology that also can detect radioactive compounds taken up by a tumor
+• Positron emission tomography (PET), a scan that also can detect radioactive compounds taken up by a tumor.

 A tumor in an adrenal gland might be found during imaging studies done for other reasons.
-If that happens, your health care provider will generally order additional tests to find out more about the tumor.
+If that happens, healthcare professionals often will order more tests to find out if the tumor needs to be treated.

 Genetic testing

-Your health care provider might recommend genetic tests to determine whether a pheochromocytoma is related to an inherited disorder.
+Your healthcare professional might recommend genetic tests to see whether a pheochromocytoma is related to a genetic condition.
 Information about possible genetic factors can be important for many reasons:

-• Some inherited disorders can cause multiple conditions, so test results may suggest the need to screen for other medical problems.
+• Some genetic conditions can cause more than one medical problem.
+So, test results may suggest the need to screen for other medical conditions.

-• Some disorders are more likely to occur again or be cancerous, so your test results may affect treatment decisions or long-term plans to monitor your health.
+• Some genetic conditions are more likely to happen again or be cancer.
+So, your test results may affect treatment decisions or long-term plans to track your health.

 • Results from tests may suggest that other family members should be screened for pheochromocytoma or related conditions.